tag/iu-angular/lessons/PHP/2-Simple-API/2-snippet.markdown

   - [ ] Output data with `echo`

-    - Strings can use single quotes '' or double quotes "".
-The parser will accept escape sequences (`\t\n`) and will try to expand variables within double quotes, but will only process the escaped single quite within single quotes.
-For more information, see the [string][PHP_STRING] type documentation.
+    - Strings can use single quotes `' '` or double quotes `" "`.
+The parser will
+      accept escape sequences (`\t\n`) and will try to expand variables within double quotes, but will only process the escaped single quite within single quotes.
+For more information, see the [string type](http://php.net/manual/en/language.types.string.php) documentation.

-    - Concatenate strings with a `.`
+    - Concatenate strings with `.`

     ```php
     <?php